Fernando Verdasco accepted a two-month ban that will expire on January 8th, 2023, following a positive test for a banned substance.

 "In the specific circumstances of this case, based on the player’s degree of fault the Tennis Anti-Doping Programme allows for the applicable period of ineligibility to be reduced from two years to two months."

-As a result, the Spanish player, who rose to career-high seventh place, and played the Australian Open semifinal in 2009, will miss the first week of the season but will return in the second week of the season on January 8th.
+As a result, the Spanish player, who rose to a career-high seventh place and played the Australian Open semi-final in 2009, will miss the first week of the season but will return in the second week of the season on January 8th, 2023.

-It's a very unpleasant experience for Verdasco, especially in this stage of his career, as the 39-year-old doesn't compete on the highest level anymore, and mostly competes at ATP Challenger level.
+It's a very unpleasant experience for Verdasco, especially at this stage of his career, as the 39-year-old doesn't compete on the highest level anymore and mostly competes at the ATP Challenger level.

-A possible doping ban and a fine is probably the last thing that a player that played at Wimbledon quarterfinals, and twice in the US Open quarterfinal, needs.
+A possible doping ban and a fine are probably the last things that a player who played in the Wimbledon quarter-finals and twice in the US Open quarter-finals needs.

 This year, the Spaniard played 66 matches, out of which he managed to win 34, but already for the second straight season, he couldn't finish ranked in the Top 100, something that was the case every time since 2004.